-The two data sets were combined to get a district-wide total wage amount.
-To do this, using the PELSB data, the average teacher or administrator salary per school district was multiplied by the number of unduplicated licenses of each type at each district to get a total licensed wage amount per district.
-Then, from the PERA data, the number of members (non-licensed staff) and their salary was combined with the total licensed wage amount per district, resulting in the 2022 total wages and employees per district.

-The 2022 wages were then multiplied by an annual inflation factor of 3.1 percent based on Quarterly Census of Employment and Wages (QCEW) data, to arrive at an estimated 2026 and 2027 wage base.
-The premium rate set in SF 2 for the first year of the program was applied to the estimated wage base for 2026 and 2027 based on the effective dates in the bill.
-None of the school districts in Senate District 11 were eligible for the small business exclusion, which lowers the premiums charged to employers with 30 or fewer employees.
+For school districts, the two data sets were combined to get a district-wide total wage amount.
+First, using the PELSB data, the average teacher or administrator salary per school district was multiplied by the number of unduplicated licenses of each type at each district to get a total wage amount per district.
+Then, from the PERA data, the number of members (non-licensed staff) and their salary was combined with the total licensed wage amount per district, resulting in the 2022 total wages and members per district.
+The total school district-wide data was added to the PERA data for cities, counties, and townships.
+The 2022 wages for all entities were then multiplied by an annual inflation factor of 3.1 percent based on Quarterly Census of Employment and Wages (QCEW) data, to arrive at an estimated 2026 and 2027 wage base.1 The premium rate set in SF 2 for the first year of the program was applied to the estimated wage base for 2026 and 2027 based on the effective dates in the bill.
+For entities with fewer than 30 employees, the Small Business Wage Exclusion in the bill was applied to the estimated wage base before applying the premium rate.